 Question number three.
 It won’t be easy but anything God allows me to experience, He will give me the strength to handle.
 I’ve found that true throughout my entire life and especially the last few years.
 Situations that scared me to death before barely scratch the surface of my fears today.

 Decisions are made all the time that have a direct impact on all of us.
-When those decisions are made by less than honest individuals, they can hurt a lot of people.
+When those decisions are made by less than honest people, they can hurt a lot of people.

 But in the long run, (I’ll use a phrase that I hate) “It is what it is.”
 Now it’s up to God to equip me to handle it.
 It’s no longer my issue.
 I might as well quit worrying about it.
 What choice do I have but to learn to accept this change?